Skip to content

 Question

-calculate the genetic distance between the two genes A and H, expressing your answer in centimorgans (cM)
+calculate the genetic distance between the two genes F and T, expressing your answer in centimorgans (cM)

 Three-Point Test Cross: Identifying Double Crossover Genotypes